f4exb/sdrangel/Readme.md

   - SSB bandwidth can now be tuned in steps of 100 Hz
   - NFM and SSB receiver in focus trigger the display of the central frequency line on the spectrum frequency scale thus facilitating its identification
   - Added AM demod so now you can listen to air traffic!
   - Added the possibility to change the brightness and/or color of the grid.
+  - Make the low cutoff frequency of the SSB filter variable so it can be used for CW also.

 =====
 To Do